skosch/YinYangFit/docs/source/index.markdown

 be useless.{/sn} As we will see later, these heuristics are actually a primitive version of the kind of spatial frequency correlations that form the basis of texture perception.

+Next, balance.
 The brain has a general tendency to group visual features into perceptually coherent objects.
 Meanwhile, the typographer's job is to group letters into perceptually coherent words.
 When the letters are fitted poorly, the perceptual grouping into words will
 fail: this we call poor balance.